 How do I apply for a selective licence in Durham?

-Once Durham Council have reached their decision, you will need to apply and pay for a licence of approximately £500 for each residential property they rent out in each designated area, and prove you have adequate management arrangements in place, are a fit and proper person, follow the licence conditions, and help to deal with anti-social behaviour in their properties.
+Once the Durham Council has made its decision, landlords will be required to apply for and pay approximately £500 for a licence for each residential property they rent out in designated areas.
+They must demonstrate that they have adequate management arrangements, are fit and proper persons, adhere to the licence conditions, and contribute to addressing anti-social behaviour in their properties.

 What will the council need from my property management records?

-The council may want to see copies of safety certificates and to know the location of smoke and carbon monoxide detectors, as well as details of your tenants and tenancy agreements.
+The council may request copies of safety certificates, the locations of smoke and carbon monoxide detectors, and information regarding your tenants and tenancy agreements.

 How does selective licencing differ from other forms of licencing?

-There are other types of property that require a licence, even if they are not in a selective licensing area.
+There are other types of property that require a licence.
 These include large HMOs (houses of multiple occupation, where several unrelated tenants live together) that fulfil certain criteria.
 Smaller HMOs may also require a licence depending on the area, so check with your council.
 If you need a mandatory HMO licence, you do not need a selective licence too.

 Are there likely to be any exceptions?

-Some properties are exempt from selective licensing.
-These include:
+Some properties are exempt from selective licensing, including:

 - Holiday lets